sul-dlss-deprecated/wfs_rails/README.md

 ## WFS Rails

-A Rails engine for testing Stanford WorkFlowServices
+A Rails engine for testing/using Stanford WorkFlowServices

+See `config/routes.rb` for implemented routes